1) Select Pickup & Destination

 3) Apply Airlines Discount in Next Step

-The airport provides a wide range of facilities including those for business, children and disabled travellers.
-It also offers a full range of 1st class airport services.
+London City airport provides a wide range of facilities including those for business, children and disabled travellers.
+Public transportation to and from the airport is reliable and frequent with a choice of trains, coaches, taxis and car hire.

-What about taxis for getting to and from Heathrow airport?
+What about taxis for getting to and from the City airport?

-A taxi between central London and Heathrow may cost between £45 and £65 (significantly more for a VIP service) and will take about 1 hour 10 minutes, although much depends on the time of day and driving conditions on the M11.
-The shorter trip between Heathrow and Hayes is cheaper at around £20.
+A taxi between central London and City Airport may cost between £35 and £50 (significantly more for a VIP service) and will take about 1 hour 10 minutes, although much depends on the time of day and driving conditions on the M11.
+The shorter trip between City Airport and London Excel Trade Center is cheaper at around £25.
 Although a lot of companies will charge extra for anti-social hours this is not always the case, so do your homework before committing.
 You may also like to check that there is no charge for a delayed flight.

 When deciding whether or not to book a taxi or take your own car to the airport, it is worth bearing in mind that apart from the costs of parking, the long stay facilities involve a 15 minute transfer on the shuttle bus.

-Mottolines is the only London Airports operated taxi service that offers excellent service and a hugely discounted fare if you are departing or arriving in any of the listed airlines .
+Mottolines is the only London Airports operated transport service that offers excellent service and offers a hugely discounted fare if you are departing or arriving in of the listed airlines for a transfer discount.

 With many people choosing to fly with nothing but hand luggage, especially on many of the budget airlines, it is worth pointing this out that Mottolines does not build in any extra charges except for all pick ups that requires a "Meet and Greet".
 You will be asked to indicate how you wish to be pick up on arrival during your booking process.